flyntwp/flynt/docs/getting-started/basic-component.md

 For a detailed look at how these template configurations work, [you can read more here](../theme-development/page-templates.md).

 ## 2.2 Creating your Component
 All components are located in the `Components` directory.
-Create a new folder in this directory with the name `ImageSlider`.
+Create a new folder in this directory with the name `PostSlider`.

 Flynt uses [Twig](http://twig.sensiolabs.org/) in conjunction with [Timber](timber.github.io/timber/) for view templates (and more).
 To add a template for your component, create `index.twig` within your component folder.
 Your folder structure will now be:

 ```
 flynt-theme/
 └── Components/
-   └── ImagesSlider/
+   └── PostSlider/
        └── index.twig
 ```